Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Approach of

 \subsubsection{Analytical Plan–Guided Reward Augmentation in GRPO}

-In \alg, we design a composite reward function that integrates three aspects: the analytical planning reward ($r_{\text{analytical}}$) to encourage structured reasoning plans, the outcome accuracy reward ($r_{\text{outcome}}$) to ensure correct final results, and the structured format reward ($r_{\text{format}}$) to enforce clear and consistent output.
-Together, these rewards are combined into the total reward $R_{\text{total}}$, which enhances the model’s planning capability, reasoning accuracy, and response reliability.
+In \alg, we design a composite reward function that integrates three aspects: the analytic plan reward ($r_{\text{analytic}}$) to encourage structured reasoning plans, the outcome accuracy reward ($r_{\text{outcome}}$) to ensure correct final results, and the structured format reward ($r_{\text{format}}$) to enforce clear and consistent output.
+Together, these rewards are combined into the final total reward $R_{\text{total}}$.